pingcap/docs-cn/v2.1/tools/data-migration-overview.md

 # Data Migration Overview

-Data Migration (DM) is an integrated data synchronization task management platform that supports the full data migration and the incremental data migration from MySQL/MariaDB into TiDB.
+Data Migration (DM) is an integrated data replication task management platform that supports the full data migration and the incremental data migration from MySQL/MariaDB into TiDB.
 It can help to reduce the operations cost and simplify the troubleshooting process.

 ## Architecture